Ochan-LOKIDORMOI/Water_Quality_Model/README.md

 ### **Second model with L1 regularisation with early stopping and Adam optimiser**
 For the second model, L1 regualrisation was implemented together with early stopping and Adam optimiser.
 I kept tunning the L1 hyperparameters like kernel_regularizer size, and the Adam hyperparameter (learning rate).
 I realized these while tuning the learning rate:

-**Higher learning rate**: Model used fewer epochs since the model can make larger weight updates, but it risks overshooting the optimal point or causing large oscillations, triggering early stopping prematurely.
+**i) Higher learning rate**: Model used fewer epochs since the model can make larger weight updates, but it risks overshooting the optimal point or causing large oscillations, triggering early stopping prematurely.

-**Lower learning rate**: Model used more since weight updates are smaller, but the model could more smoothly converge to a minimum, potentially leading to more effective training and fewer early stops.
+**ii) Lower learning rate**: Model used more since weight updates are smaller, but the model could more smoothly converge to a minimum, potentially leading to more effective training and fewer early stops.

 However it had a very little impact on the validation accuracy and significantly reduced the training accuracy.